Kansas's 18th Senate district

 Kansas's 18th Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican Kristen O'Shea since January 11, 2021.
+It has been represented by Republican Kenny Titus since January 13, 2025.
 Previous senators include Democrat Vic Miller and Governor Laura Kelly.

 Geography

 District 18 is based in northern Topeka, also stretching west to Silver Lake, Rossville, St. Marys, and Wamego.
 It covers parts of Pottawatomie, Shawnee, and Wabaunsee Counties.

 The district overlaps with Kansas's 1st and 2nd congressional districts, and with the 47th, 50th, 51st, 52nd, 53rd, 55th, 57th, 58th, and 61st districts of the Kansas House of Representatives.